alcatrazEscapee/Cordy/README.md

 ### To-Do

 - implement basic structs: compile time verified access with `->`, type-dispatched at runtime.
-- some kind of `switch` expression statement?
 - `assert` statement?
 - Even MORE standard library functions
   - regex match, find, and replace -> just on normal strings.
 Make `\` less required for escaping (only escape if needed)
 - Investigate making a separate `Queue` type and making `List` a `Vec`?
 Benchmarks...
-- Benchmarks + bytecode optimizer